The page Lab

-NMR and X-ray crystallography form the core structural techniques.
-We use small angle X-ray scattering (SAXS) and electron paramagnetic resonance (EPR) to uncover additional information on dynamic structural changes across the CHIP/Hsp70 protein quality control pathway.
+NMR and X-ray crystallography form the core structural techniques in the Page Lab.
+We use small angle X-ray scattering (SAXS) and electron paramagnetic resonance (EPR) paired with biochemical and biophysical assays to uncover additional information on dynamic structural and functional changes for the CHIP/Hsp70 protein quality control complex, protein-polymer bioconjugates, and beta-lactamases.

 Within the field of protein quality control the E3 ubiquitin ligase CHIP and the ATP-dependent chaperone Hsp70 stand at the crossroads of the refolding and degradative pathways.
 The CHIP/Hsp70 complex acts as an information processor that takes inputs (such as folding state or dynamics of client proteins) and targets the client protein to either the refolding or degradative pathway.